taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

   config/initializers/taverna_player.rb

-Then check the example file into your repository, add the non-example file to your version control ignore file (e.g. .gitnore) and then configure the sensitive Taverna Server information.
+Then check the example file into your repository, add the non-example file to your version control ignore file (e.g. .gitignore) and then configure the sensitive Taverna Server information.
 This allows you to check in most of the Taverna Player configuration, leaving the sensitive parts out.